 There is no need for the computer search warrant to set out a search "protocol" to limit what can be examined in the computer.

-Discovery of New Evidence
+Discovery of a New Offence

 When executing a search warrant in relation to a certain offence and the examiner discovers evidence of another crime, the discovered evidence is admissible, but any further searches for further evidence of the new offence must be done after applying for a new warrant.

-R v Jones, 2011 ONCA 632 (CanLII)
+R v Jones, 2011 ONCA 632 (CanLII), per Blair JA